Forest Foresight

 Results Forest Foresight

-The Forest Foresight tool has been successfully tested in three landscapes, in Surinam, Gabon and Kalimantan.
-This has already resulted in the prevention of deforestation in a number of different landscapes in Kalimantan ad Gabon.
-Working closely with governments and local communities, the groundwork has now been laid for the ongoing conservation of primary tropical rainforests.
+The deforestation prediction tool has been tested in several countries and is currently actively used in six countries.
+In Peru, Bolivia, Colombia, Gabon, Indonesia, and Laos, Forest Foresight is applied by local or national governments within their existing monitoring systems.
+This has already resulted in the successful prevention of illegal deforestation activities in Gabon and previously also in Indonesia.
+In close cooperation with governments and local communities, the groundwork has now been established for the ongoing conservation of primary tropical rainforests.

 Ambition